Spring 2019 Applications are now OPEN!

 The Women In Film Mentoring Program nurtures emerging talent in the entertainment industry by connecting accepted Mentees with established professionals who can offer advice and guidance.
 Mentees get the opportunity to gain a deeper understanding of the entertainment industry’s business practices and culture, focus their efforts, and hone skills.
 The goal of the WIF Mentoring Circles is to establish a safe and open environment to discuss issues relating to career objectives.
 Mentors and Mentees are expected to maintain mutual respect, honesty, and confidentiality at all times.

 We feel strongly that mentoring is a crucial part of our mission, and that it is incumbent upon us to ensure that new generations of women in the film, television, and new media business are able to take advantage of the experiences of those who have gone before them.

-Mentees will be assigned to groups of eight within their field who will meet with two mentors, each of whom has significant experience within that field.
-Mentees will have six group meetings with their Mentor team within a twelve-month period.
+Mentees will be assigned to groups of eight-ten within their field who will meet with two mentors, each of whom has significant experience within that field.
+Mentee Circles will have six group meetings with their Mentor team within a twelve-month period.
 Dates and locations will be determined solely by Mentors and it is the responsibility of the Mentee to be available to attend meetings.
 This arm of the Program is geared towards those members who have made great strides in their career and need guidance reaching the next step.

 *Although there will be deadlines to apply to the circles, we may hold back accepted Mentees to begin later in the year to ensure their circle is as robust and cultivated to their needs as possible.

 In order to be eligible for the mentoring circles program, you must be an active member at the Associate Level or above.
 You can learn more about joining here.